 The history of personal training is long and storied.
 Fitness itself was never really a focused activity until the Greco-Roman era.

-That’s because staying fit was largely a matter of necessity based on the need to constantly move, hunt, and carry.
+That’s because staying fit was largely a matter of necessity based on the need to move, hunt, and carry constantly.
 Our bodies were once constantly engaged to some extent throughout the course of a waking day.

 With the advancement of civilization, humans became more sedentary.
-Machines and transportation devices, as well as a focus on intellectual and academic labor, caused us to neglect our physical bodies.
+Machines, transportation devices, and focusing on intellectual and academic labor caused us to neglect our physical bodies.

 In ancient Greece, it was quickly realized that there was a need to stave off the decline in physical ability that came with the trappings of civilized life.